2020PB/police-brutality/reports/Oregon.md

 ### Journalist shot by police | July 2nd

 Footage shows a streamer approaching the boarded-up justice center.
-Without warning, shots can be heard and the streamer, with a handful of other protestors, flees to the opposite side of the street.
+Without warning, shots can be heard and the streamer, with a handful of other protesters, flees to the opposite side of the street.
 Police continue to fire.

 Journalist states they were hit by "some kind of pepper shrapnel," suggesting the police were firing pepper balls.